Organophosphorus chemistry: Phosphate esters and amides

-In the environment, these compounds break down via hydrolysis to eventually afford phosphate and the organic alcohol or amine from which they are derived.
+In the environment, all these phosphorus(V) compounds break down via hydrolysis to eventually afford phosphate and the organic alcohol or amine from which they are derived.

 Phosphonic and phosphinic acids and their esters

 Phosphonates are esters of phosphonic acid and have the general formula RP(=O)(OR')2.
 Phosphonates have many technical applications, a well-known member being glyphosate, better known as Roundup.
 With the formula (HO)2P(O)CH2NHCH2CO2H, this derivative of glycine is one of the most widely used herbicides.
 Bisphosphonates are a class of drugs to treat osteoporosis.
 The nerve gas agent sarin, containing both C–P and F–P bonds, is a phosphonate.